Build and test an AI agent with Foundry Agent Service and PostgreSQL

 - Check Function App logs: Portal → Function App → Monitor → Log stream

-Now register your Function API with Microsoft Foundry so the agent can call it.
+Now create a project in Microsoft Foundry, set up an agent, and register your Function API as a tool so the agent can call it.

 -